 Sunroofs/Moonroofs are increasing in popularity with todays car buyers.
 Todays “roofs” have become a very complex system all to their own.
 Gone are the days when you lift a lever in the rear and pop up the glass.
 Todays sunroofs/moonroofs feature state of the art engineering and complex mechanisms and water management systems.
 There are several aspects to caring for and maintaining your vehicle’s roof system.
 As easy as you might like it to be, sunroof/moonroof care is a bit more than just washing off the dirt when the car gets washed.

 It is very important to use the right products when cleaning your sunroof and its components.
 Some materials can be very harmful to the rubber gasket that helps keep water out of your car, while other products may be toxic when the car heats in the summer.
-As a rule, never use ammonia-based products to clean the sunroof class or other components.
+As a rule, never use ammonia-based products to clean the sunroof glass or other components.
 For one, ammonia will cause streaking on glass which is annoying.
 However, as most sunroofs/moonroofs have a sun shade that create a small space between the glass and the shade, ammonia can become super heated in summer time.
 When this occurs, it vaporizes back in the air becoming quite toxic to your health.
 Will you die?
-Probably not, but it’s always better to be safe than sorry and it’s always nice to not have a splitting headache on your afternoon commute.
-In addition to ammonia, never use mineral oil, petroleum jelly, or vinyl dressing on the sunroof seal; these products can severely damage and interfere with the sunroof seal.
-Vinegar is great to clean with, but it tends to streak when you use it to clean glass; but that’s just preference really.
-Our recommendation, and many Automobile Manufactures also recommend the use of Isopropyl Alcohol (IPA), on a rag and just wipe around the seal.
+Probably not but it’s always better to be safe than sorry and it’s always nice to not have a splitting headache on your afternoon commute.
+In addition to ammonia, never use mineral oil, petroleum jelly or vinyl dressing on the sunroof seal; these products can severely damage and interfere with the sunroof seal.
+Vinegar is great to clean with but it tends to streak when you use it to clean glass but that’s just preference really.
+Our recommendation and many Automobile Manufacturers also recommend the use of Isopropyl Alcohol (IPA), on a rag and just wipe around the seal.
 Warm tap water is also a safe alternative.